 when she thinks of her love for gentle Atthis…

-In this poem Sappho consoles Atthis, who is in Lesbia, by reminding him that across the sea in Lydia his beloved is also thinking of him.
-There have been many different ideas about what the extended metaphor is doing.
-Some scholars simply argue that it reflects the universal beauty of a girl who lights up those around her.
-Many point to the night imagery, arguing that this evokes the lonely nights spent by lovers pining for each other.
+There are a few theories about the role the extended metaphor of a moonlit night plays in this fragment.
+The most straightforward of these is that, by comparing the girl to the moon, Sappho highlights her great beauty.
+Many also point to the night imagery, arguing that this evokes the nights spent by lovers pining for each other.
 Hague argues that the flower imagery recalls the scene in Iliad 14, where the gods Zeus and Hera make love in a flowered meadow.
-In Greek poetry lovers often meet in such scenery, and so here it is a cruel reminder to the separated lovers: the rest of the world continues its normal cycles, night follows day and the flowers still bloom, oblivious to the painful inconstancy of human relations.
+In Greek poetry lovers often meet in such scenery, and so here it is a cruel reminder to the separated lovers.

-There are also comparisons that are less favourable to Atthis’ beloved.
-Macleod argues that the two are contrasted: the girl is like the moon, but she is “eaten away” with love where moonlight is undiminished, and the moon is omnipresent while she is far away.
-Carey argues that the long description of nature distances us from the lovers’ sad emotions.
-It replaces the human perspective with an indifferent, divine perspective of the beauty of nature, one that is far removed from the vicissitudes that vex the painful lives of mortals.
+Other critics see in the metaphor a contrast between the fragility of human relationships and the constancy of nature.
+Macleod points out that the girl is “eaten away” with love while the moonlight is undiminished, and that while the moon bestows its light on all of nature, yet she is unable to reach her lover.
+Carey argues that the long description of nature distances us from the lovers’ sad emotions, replacing the painful human experience with the indifferent, divine perspective of nature; one that is far removed from the cruel vicissitudes that vex the lives of mortals.

 Carey, C. (1978) “Sappho Fr.
 96 LP” in The Classical Quarterly, Vol. 28, No. 2, p.
 266-371.